Using Reuseable Borders in PhotoShop

 Using layers

 Now comes the hardest part if you are not familiar with it: layers.
-They may seem scary, they may sound hard, but in fact, they are what they are called, and they can make life beatifull, easy, and safe!
-The layers palette is located in the right bottom corner in Photoshop CS2.
+They may seem scary, they may sound hard, but in fact, they are what they are called, and they can make life beatifull, easy, and safe!- beautifull, because they allow you to create the most wonderfull effects on your pictures.

 In the layer palette, click on 'new layer'.
 Then go to the image containing your border, and select the whole picture using the selection tool.